-Mona Vale Veterinary Hospital’s Puppy Preschool course runs for 4 weeks and is run by our Qualified Dog trainer’s Tara Thomas.
+Mona Vale Veterinary Hospital’s Puppy School course is run by our Qualified Dog trainer’s Tara Thomas.

 During this time the puppies will meet new friends and owners learn new skills to teach when at home, on walks, around at a friends place or just general living with your newest furry friend.